Hisense U7S Pro Review

 897 nit

-Let’s start by saying that the U7S Pro is an impressively bright television – in calibrated mode, our measuring equipment indicated a staggering 2200 nits of peak brightness!
-This is an impressive result, considering that this model is positioned as mid-range.
+Let’s start with the fact that the U7S Pro is an impressively bright TV — in calibrated mode our measurement equipment showed a staggering 2200 nits of peak brightness!

-However, as we know, peak brightness on test patterns is one thing, and actual movie scenes are another.
-Unfortunately, in real video materials, the backlight power clearly drops.
-While in the most demanding moments the television can still exceed the 1000 nit barrier – which is still a great result, perfectly fitting the mastering standards of most HDR films – the truly challenging aspect turns out to be the aggressively tuned local dimming algorithms.
-Because of them, small, bright details, such as stars or the moon in the night sky, are noticeably dimmed.
-The television tries at all costs to maintain deep black levels, which is of course understandable, but unfortunately, this comes at the cost of dynamics and the brilliance of the HDR effect itself.
+As we know, peak brightness on test patterns is one thing, and actual film scenes are another.
+Unfortunately, in real video material the backlight output drops noticeably.
+The TV can still exceed the 1000-nit mark in the most demanding moments — which is still a great result and fits the mastering standards of most HDR films — but the real challenge lies in the aggressively tuned local dimming algorithms.
+Because of them, small, bright details like stars or the moon in a night sky are noticeably dimmed.
+The TV tries at all costs to maintain deep black, which is understandable, but unfortunately this comes at the expense of HDR’s dynamic range and brilliance.

 The color reproduction is worth praising.
-The new U7S Pro is a QLED construction that provides very wide color gamut coverage.
-Unlike last year's model (U7Q Pro), this year's variant is now a “true” QLED, rather than a solution based on a PFS filter.
-As a result, color saturation has noticeably increased, and coverage of the most demanding BT.2020 space has exceeded the 81% barrier.
+The new U7S Pro is a QLED design that provides very wide color gamut coverage.
+Unlike last year’s model (U7Q Pro), this year’s variant is a true QLED, not a solution based on a PFS filter.
+As a result, color saturation has increased noticeably, and coverage of the most demanding BT.2020 color space has topped 81%.

 Scene from the movie “Pan” (about 2800 nits)